stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 To use Passport in both the tenant and the central application:

 1. Follow [the steps for using Passport in the tenant appliction](#using-passport-in-the-tenant-application-only).

 2. Copy the Passport migrations to the central application, so that the Passport migrations are in both the central and the tenant application.

 3. Remove `Passport::ignoreMigrations()` from the `register` method in your `AuthServiceProvider` (if it is there).

-4. In your `AuthServiceProvider`, add the `'universal'` middleware to the Passport routes, and remove the `PreventAccessFromCentralDomains::class` middleware (if it is there).
-The routes should look like this:
+4. In your `AuthServiceProvider`'s `register()` method (where you registered the Passport routes), add the `'universal'` middleware to the Passport routes, and remove the `PreventAccessFromCentralDomains::class` middleware.
+The related code in your `register()` method should look like this:

 ```php
 // Passport 10.x
 Passport::routes(null, ['middleware' => [